-Setting Description CC changes view If set to 'Parameter', mapped MIDI CCs that change parameter values will also change the currently visible parameter (if the algorithm involved is the currently visible one).
-If set to 'Parameter and algorithm', the current algorithm will also be changed.
-SysEx changes view f enabled, MIDI SysEx messages that change parameter values will also change he currently visible parameter (if the algorithm involved is the currently visible ne).
+Setting Description CC changes current parameter If set, mapped MIDI CCs that change parameter values will also change the currently visible parameter (if the algorithm involved is the currently visible one).
+SysEx changes current parameter If set, MIDI SysEx messages that change parameter values will also change the currently visible parameter (if the algorithm involved is the currently visible one).
 Soft takeover If enabled, the disting NT supports the familiar 'soft takeover' paradigm for MIDI CCs, where after loading a preset the controlling MIDI CC has to pass through the value that would set the current parameter value before assuming control.
 This avoids parameter jumps if the controller's physical position doesn't match that of the preset.
 Send CCs When to send MIDI CCs when parameters change.
 The options are 'Off', 'On preset load', 'On parameter change', or 'Both'.
 Learn is exclusive If enabled, when a MIDI CC mapping is set via 'Learn', any conflicting mapping of the same CC is unset.

 SysEx Device ID The SysEx device ID to respond to.
-Program Change channel The MIDI channel on which to respond to Program Change messages (see below).
-Program Change uses Bank Sets whether Bank Select (CC #0) is also used when responding to Program Change messages.
 Forwarding Sets whether incoming MIDI on the various ports (USB, Breakout, Select Bus) is passed on to the other ports.
 The option for "Breakout to Breakout" means that MIDI arriving on the breakout MIDI in will be passed to the breakout MIDI out.